Britain's FTSE falls as investors brace for US, UK tightening

 He cited British supermarkets as an example of a sector due for a recovery after its recent selloff, which has seen shares in market leader Tesco halve in price over one year.

-Britain’s biggest sporting goods retailer, Sports Direct , is also betting that shares in Tesco, down 1.2 percent, will stop falling.
+Britain’s biggest sporting goods retailer, Sports Direct, is also betting that shares in Tesco, down 0.7 percent at 1312 GMT, will stop falling.
 The firm said on Thursday it has written a put option on a small stake in the embattled supermarket chain.

-The FTSE 100 first extended losses in the afternoon after Governor Mark Carney said the Bank of England was getting nearer to raising interest rates.
+The FTSE 100 slightly extended losses in the afternoon after Governor Mark Carney said the Bank of England was getting nearer to raising interest rates.

-The comment hit shares in real estate companies such as Hammerson and builder Persimmon, which stand to lose if higher borrowing costs puncture demand for British property.
+The comment hit shares in real estate companies such as Hammerson and builder Persimmon, which stand to lose if higher borrowing costs puncture demand for UK property.

-The index’s slide accelerated in late trade, mirroring sharp declines in U.S. indexes and taking the FTSE’s fall over the past 4 sessions to nearly 3 percent.
+Securequity sales trader Jawaid Afsar expected the FTSE to fall further before rebounding to hit a record high of 7,000 points by the end of 2014.

+“Given that this is a traditionally weak period in equity markets, I would not want to chase this market higher and would be happy to buy in the low 6,600 points area,” Afsar said.
+“However, I still favour a move to 7,000 by year-end,” he said.

-1 US dollar = 0.7853 euro Additional reporting by Sudip Kar-Gupta; Editing by Mark Heinrich
+1 US dollar = 0.7853 euro Additional reporting by Sudip Kar-Gupta; Editing by Larry King